-Companies need to offer competitive wages and opportunities for employees to grow within the company, because millennials don’t want to wait three to five years for a promotion.
+Companies need to offer competitive wages and opportunities for employees to grow within the company.
+Because they don’t want to wait three to five years for a promotion.

-Companies should have an open atmosphere when it comes to business decision to foster trust from employees.
-Businesses will also want to make work fun, challenging and exciting to keep millennials engaged.
+Companies should have an open atmosphere when it comes to the business decision to foster trust from employees.
+Businesses will also want to make work fun, challenging, and exciting to keep millennials engaged.

-Since millennials grew up with a lot of structure and measuring systems, they have specific expectations they expect from their employer.
-In order for companies to retain these individuals they need update their recruiting methods and offer more flexible working environments.
+Since they grew up with a lot of structure and measuring systems, they have specific expectations they expect from their employer.
+In order for companies to retain these individuals, they need to update their recruiting methods and offer more flexible working environments.

 To learn more about how you can recruit and retain millennials check out the infographic below created by Pepperdine University‘s Online Master of Business Administration Program.